Silo 15

-Silo 15 is a 1971 Australian television movie.
+Silo 15 is a 1969 Australian short feature.
 It was shot in 1969 and was produced by Grahame Jennings and directed by John Alaimo.
-It runs for 49 minutes.

 Plot

-In the 1990s, two men are trapped in a nuclear missile silo with war looming.
+In the 1990s, two men, Captain Thomson and Lt O'Donnell, are trapped in a nuclear missile silo with war looming.
+They receive an alarm and lose contact outside the silo.
+Thomson thinks they need to fire the missile.